⚠️ SEP 22, 2023 – MAUI WILDFIRE UPDATES

 - BEST BEACHES IN KONA

-If you still can’t decide, might we recommend visiting both?!
+If you still can’t decide, might I recommend visiting both?!
 Island hopping in Hawaii is incredibly affordable and a great way to experience two very different places for yourself!

 Now we’d love to hear from YOU!

-If there are any questions we have not answered, revisions we need to make, or other suggestions for improvement, please let us know in the comments below.
+If there are any questions I have not answered, revisions I need to make, or other suggestions for improvement, please let us know in the comments below.

 Likewise, if you have found it useful and want to leave some kind words, those are always appreciated.